Battle of Mount Qi: Background

 In 217, Liu Bei's strategist, Fa Zheng, proposed that Hanzhong Commandery could be used as an operational base to either attack the heartland of Wei or ingest the far-left-hook of Wei's Liang and Yong provinces.
-Since then, Fa Zheng's plan became a blueprint for Zhuge Liang's campaigns against Wei.
-Zhuge Liang had attempted to invade the Wei territories via Mount Qi in his first expedition but to no avail; he then changed targets to Chenchang (陳倉; east of present-day Baoji, Shaanxi), a bridgehead fortress guarding the city of Chang'an.
-However, after a previous failed attempt to capture Chencang, Zhuge Liang switched to another attack route in the west.
-In early 231, Zhuge Liang assembled troops to conquer Longyou, setting Mount Qi as his immediate target.
-Before Zhuge Liang marched towards Mount Qi, he sent emissaries to meet the Xianbei and Qiang peoples and incite them to create disturbances in Wei territory.
-At the same time, he also invented the "wooden oxen and flowing horses", a mechanical device which greatly improved the transportation of supplies.
+Following his failed attempts to capture Chang'an in 228 and Chencang in 229, Zhuge Liang spent time recuperating his forces and returned to Fa Zheng's blueprint.
+In early 231, Zhuge Liang assembled his troops to conquer the Longyou region, setting Mount Qi as his immediate target.
+Before marching, he sent emissaries to incite the Xianbei and Qiang peoples to create disturbances in Wei territory.
+He also introduced the newly invented "wooden oxen" (a type of modified wheelbarrow) to greatly improve the transportation of supplies through the rugged mountainous terrain.
+(Another invention, the "flowing horses", would not be introduced until his final expedition in 234.)